 Counseling and Treatment:

-Diet, exercise, lifestyle modification and medication for the patient, with ongoing family, primary and specialty care involvement in follow up.
+Diet, exercise, lifestyle modification, risk factor prevention (obesity, hypertension, diabetes, tobacco, alcohol, and substance aburse); counseling, meditation, and medication for the patient; and active ongoing family, primary and specialty care involvement in follow up.